What is herpes?

 Add lysine to your diet

 You can also reduce the effects of herpes by eating foods with lysine.
-The best diet should, therefore, contain peanuts, germ, liver or even wheat.
-The virus always needs arginine protein in order to multiply.
-Therefore foods rich with lysine helps prevent further formation of arginine.
+The best diet for treatment should therefore contain peanuts, germ, liver, or wheat.
+The virus always needs the arginine protein in order to multiply, and foods rich with lysine help prevent the additional formation of arginine.

 Stress management

 Stress only worsens the situation by affecting the immune system.
 A herpes outbreak is more common when one is experiencing high levels of stress.
-Rashes also keep increasing.
-It is recommended for one to manage their levels of stress in order to lower effects of the virus spreading.
-To achieve this, you can try on mediation, yoga, workouts etc.
+It is recommended for one to manage their levels of stress in order to lower the chances of the virus spreading.
+To achieve this, you can try meditation, yoga, and working out.

 Use lemon balm extracts

-Lemon contains important properties such as tannin necessary for eliminating the herpes virus.
-Secondly, lemon balm also reliefs stress.
-You need to apply the balm to the sores and see it work magic.
+Lemon contains important properties such as tannin necessary for keeping the herpes virus in check.
+Secondly, lemon balm also relieves stress.

 Avoid refined carbohydrates

-Such kind of carbohydrates lowers the body’s ability to produce more antibodies.
-This will, in turn, affect the immune system.
-Therefore reducing consumption of refined meals lowers the extent of a herpes outbreak.
+These types of carbohydrates lower the body’s ability to produce more antibodies.
+This will in turn impact the immune system.
+Therefore, reducing the consumption of refined carbs lowers the extent of a herpes outbreak.

 High intake of alkaline foods

-Foods rich in acids tends to reduce the immune system of your body.
-One should, therefore, eat alkaline foods in order to assist the body balance and maintain the PH levels.
-You can eat foods such as fish, veggies, fresh fruits, grains among others.
+Foods rich in acids tend to reduce the efficacy of your immune system.
+One should therefore eat alkaline foods in order to help the body maintain balance and PH levels.
+You can eat foods such as fish, veggies, fresh fruits, and grains.